ku21fan/COO-Comic-Onomatopoeia/MTSv3/README.md

-## Acknowledgements
-This implementation has been based on the repository [Mask TextSpotter v3](https://github.com/MhLiao/MaskTextSpotterV3).

 ## Visualization
 The figures show the ground truth, prediction by ABCNet v2, and prediction by MTS v3, respectively.
 The green regions are the predicted regions and the red circles are failures.